Ausangate: Climbing activity

 The north face of Ausangate was first climbed in 2023 by Japanese climbers Yudai Suzuki and Kei Narita.
-That face is able to see easily from the last small village Pacchanta.
+The north face is easily seen from the last small village Pacchanta/Pajchanta, 8 kilometres north of the summit.
 The normal route is located at opposite side (south face) of the mountain; however, only 0 to 4 teams successfully climb that route each year.

-The legend of the Ausangate Mountain
+Myths and Legends of the Ausangate Mountain

 Protagonist of legends told through generations since the Inca Empire, the nevado is still venerated as a divinity (called Apu (god)) by the inhabitants of its surroundings.